 If you’re thinking about leasing your next car, you should be aware of the leasing requirements you have to meet.
 The biggest one is where your credit stands – leasing is typically reserved for people with good to excellent credit.

 If your credit is less than perfect, you may not qualify for a lease right now.
 Instead, you may need to consider a bad credit auto loan if you need a vehicle.
-You can use the loan to improve your credit score, and try to lease again in the future.
+You can use the loan to improve your credit score and try to lease again in the future.

 When you’re ready to take the plunge into car buying, Auto Credit Express is here to help.
 We've been connecting consumers to special finance dealerships that know how to handle bad credit for 20 years.
-Fill out our free auto loan request form, and we’ll get right to work matching you to a dealer near you!